flibustier/blockathon2018.github.io/README.md

 3. 16 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual) with a maximum of 200 KLoc per code base.

-4. You get points based on your score in Better Code Hub.
+4. Your repository gets a score in Better Code Hub.
 The more guidelines you get right, the higher the score.
 The maximum is 10 out of 10.
 All guidelines are equally important so please aim for a 10 for new codebases.

-5. if you have multiple repos during this hacakthon, the lowest scoring repo is used for your final mark (weakest link principle).

-6. Your final score is between 1 - 10 [scoreboard](https://beyondbankingdays.github.io/scoreboard)
+6. All the scores are here on this [scoreboard](https://beyondbankingdays.github.io/scoreboard)

 ## How to get started.

-1. Make sure that you are a member of [BeyondBankingDays](https://github.com/orgs/BeyondBankingDays/).
+1. Make sure that you are a member of [#EUBlockathon2018](https://github.com/blockathon2018).
 Slack or talk to organization of Hackathon if you are not yet a member and ask for an invite.
-Membership of the BeyondBankingDays org. allows you to store and analyse private repo's on GitHub.
+Membership of the blockathon2018 organization allows you to store and analyse private repo's on GitHub.

 2. Visit [bettercodehub.com](https://bettercodehub.com) and accept the scopes, please!

 3. Press Play button to get instant feedback on the 10 guidelines, browse the report & pick refactor candidates to turn into an Issue.

-4. Enable Push and Pull Request support by clinking on the PR icon on the card
+4. Enable Push and Pull Request support by clicking on the PR icon on the card

 5. Send your badge code to be added to the scoreboard. [here](https://beyondbankingdays.github.io/scoreboard)